ryanpfalz/azure-devops-testplans-playwright/README.md

 ### Setting up Playwright project

-_The following is described in the Playwright documentation [here](https://playwright.dev/dotnet/docs/intro)._
+_The following is described in the Playwright documentation [here](https://playwright.dev/dotnet/docs/intro).
+The following commands are run in the command prompt (Windows)_

 1. The `WebApplication1` directory contains a web project (`WebApplication1/WebApplication1`) and a testing project (`WebApplication1/PlaywrightTests`).
 The Playwright tests project was created as an NUnit project.